chocolatey/docs/input/en-us/licensed-extension/intune/push.md

 ### Dependency Resolving

-When resolving package dependencies that are specified in the converted `.intunewin` file, we first search the Intune tenant for a package that was previously uploaded that matches the same ID and is within the same version criteria constructed during the conversion of the package.
-If no package matching the mentioned criteria are found in the Intune tenant, we will fall back to looking in the same directory as the original `.intunewin` file passed to the `push` command, and check for the same criteria there.
-If no packages are found in either of the places, the `push` command will fail with an error mentioning the missing package.
+When resolving dependencies for the Chocolatey Intune package, Chocolatey will look for the dependency package(s), with the same ID and within the version range, in order in the locations below:

+1. The Intune tenant.
+2. The path of the package you want to push.

+If no packages are found in these locations, the `push` command will fail, and the error will state the dependency package that cannot be found.

 ### Examples